-They will still gape up at its massive skeleton, but there will be fewer of them.
-They’ll stand farther apart and wear masks.
-Other pandemic precautions will include hand sanitizer stations and one-way signs guiding guests through exhibits.
+They will still gape up at its massive skeleton, but there will less of them.
+They’ll stand farther apart, and will now wear masks.
+Other pandemic precautions will be on display, from hand sanitizer stations to the one-way signs guiding guests through exhibits.

 The museum is like many cultural institutions in the city gingerly reopening their doors, weighing the safety of visitors and staff with the need to educate, inspire and support New York's recovery.

 “We have to re-imagine and re-engineer the museum visit,” says museum President Ellen Futter.
 “We want to

 New York City was by far the hardest-hit U.S. city by the pandemic, but it’s also home to world-class cultural institutions that has for decades — city leaders hope will once again — draw millions.